Introduction

 Even though efforts are made to keep this guide up to date there are possibilities of changes being made and published before they reach this guide.

-At the time of writing, Anathema should be considered alpha.
+At the time of writing, Anathema should be considered alpha (but almost beta!).

 A basic example